 And what a range of options: 2021 is proving to be the year for gin lovers, with a growing number of brands experimenting with new botanicals and exciting combinations.

-Now is the time to branch out from your usual favourite brand and to try your hand at mixing cocktails with a new flavour profile.
-Here, you’ll find the complete guide to gin drinking in 2020, featuring everything from the best gin for a Gin & Tonic to the best flavoured gin and the best tasting gin.
+Now is the time to branch out from your usual favourite brand and try your hand at mixing cocktails with a new flavour profile.
+Here, you’ll find the complete guide to gin drinking in 2021, featuring everything from the best gin for a Gin & Tonic to the best-flavoured gin and the best tasting gin.

 No time to read through our entire list?
 Here are our absolute favourite gins: